 |Spend > £10,000 a year||Platinum Cashback card (£25/year)|

 The Amex cashback cards are recommended ONLY for people who can pay off their balance on time and in full every month.
 The relatively high purchase interest rate of 22.9% would quickly wipe out any rewards, and then some.
 Plus, missing two consecutive payments means forfeiting all accumulated rewards.
-The American Express cashback cards aren’t great for use abroad, as they charge a 2.99% non-Sterling fee.
-Frequent travellers will need another no-foreign-transaction-fee card in their wallet, such as the Barclaycard Platinum Travel Credit Card.
+The American Express cashback cards aren’t the best for using overseas because they charge a 2.99% non-Sterling fee.
+Frequent travellers may want credit card in their wallet that doesn't charge FX fees, such as the Barclaycard Platinum Travel Credit Card.

 Platinum Cashback Credit Card Features